Onathallu: Fighting

 In the game, it is played in two teams inside a circle of 14 metre diameter drawn in ground, known as Attakalam.
 Each opponent enters the Attakalam and challenges someone from the other team.
 Stepping outside the circle while fighting is counted as loss.

 The tradition involves an enactment or warlike performances by men of the Nair community at the Vettakaruman Dewaswom temple premises.
 The key component of the performance involves men pairing up and, under the guidance and supervision of elders in the community, enacting physical combat, war cries and battle-like behaviour.
 This is seen as a vazhivaadu by the men involved, and is a highly revered and attended festival during the Avittam nakshatra of Onam.

 In certain places, actual sparring takes place, with the left elbow serving as a shield and the right arm as a weapon.
-Spectators has a major part in arousing the martial spirit of the competitors.
+Spectators have a major part in arousing the martial spirit of the competitors.
 This duel exists in Kunnamkulam in Thrissur district and Malappuram and some other parts of northern Kerala.
 It is played by adults with a background on Kalaripayattu, who forms two teams consisting ten to twenty people.
 Two from each team walk ahead and spar until one is overpowered.
 This is performed until the last pair.